dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ## Conclusion

 Read the table at the top of this article again with the whole architecture behind it, and it stops being a list of trivia.
-Ten and 11 made the basic pipe.
-13 let a partitioned hub receive from many workers.
-14 and 16 kept a busy hub from stalling on one worker's big transaction.
-15 turned "every worker sees everything" into a per-worker filter, in one statement instead of a naming convention.
-16's `origin` option is the only reason two-way replication on a shared table does not loop forever.
-18 turned a silent conflict into a counter you can alert on.
+Postgres 10 and 11 made the basic pipe.
+Postgres 13 let a partitioned hub receive from many workers.
+Postgres 14 and 16 kept a busy hub from stalling on one worker's big transaction.
+Postgres 15 turned "every worker sees everything" into a per-worker filter, in one statement instead of a naming convention.
+Postgres 16's `origin` option is the only reason two-way replication on a shared table does not loop forever.
+Postgres 18 turned a silent conflict into a counter you can alert on.
 Each release took one more thing this architecture used to need application code, or Londiste, or a cron job, for, and folded it into a line of SQL.
 Postgres 19's contribution, still in beta as this publishes, is sequences that